CyberNinja7420/AWX-project-for-R1Soft-users/README.md

 - HTTPS certificate validation is disabled in probes/bootstraps for compatibility; prefer trusted certs in production.
 - Keep Vault variables or AWX credential injection for API passwords referenced by `api_pass_var` in CSV rows.

+## Defaults and placeholders
+- `group_vars/sbms.yml` ships empty admin/API credentials, `CHANGE_ME` defaults for the target user password, LDAP blanks, and placeholder volume values.
+Override these via AWX surveys, extra vars, or inventory vars before running against real systems.
+- `inventories/sbms.yml` contains an RFC 5737 example host and sample metadata; replace with real endpoints for production.
+- `data/sbms.csv` is populated with placeholder rows; swap in your onboarding CSV (and related Vault or AWX credential references) before live use.

 ## Layout
 - `inventories/` – example inventory for SBM endpoints.
 - `group_vars/` – defaults for target users, ports, LDAP settings, and scanner defaults.